 HIPAA Guidelines for the Healthcare Industry

-Maintaining HIPAA compliance during normal business operations can be challenging.
-What happens when organizations dispose of their IT equipment or medical devices can be just as important, as many of those items contain patient data.
+Maintaining HIPAA guidelines during normal business operations can be challenging.
+When organizations dispose of their equipment, HIPAA can be just as important, since many of those items contain patient data.
 Finding a disposal vendor that understands the HIPAA guidelines and can help you maintain compliance is crucial.

-The HIPAA Privacy Rule requires that covered entities, such as medical device manufacturers, distributors, and healthcare systems apply appropriate administrative, technical, and physical safeguards to protect the privacy of protected health information (PHI), in any form.
+HIPAA guidelines require that covered entities, such as medical device manufacturers, distributors, and healthcare systems apply appropriate administrative, technical, and physical safeguards to protect the privacy of protected health information (PHI), in any form.

 You are not permitted to simply abandon PHI or dispose of it in dumpsters or other containers that are accessible by the public or other unauthorized persons.